NextSDS Logo

 Skin contact

 Remove all contaminated clothing and wash before use.
 Flush affected area with water for at least 15 minutes.
 Wash contaminated skin with water and soap and rinse thoroughly.
+Do not use ointments or greases.
 Destroy contaminated leather apparel.
 Seek medical advice.

 Eye contact